-So if you are fascinated by business but would rather communicate about it than conduct business, then business reporting might be for you.
+If you are fascinated by business, but would rather report on it than conduct business, this kind of reporting might be for you.

 9. Corporate Attorney

 Attorneys who practice corporate or business law benefit from the broad knowledge of business entities and practices acquired by business majors.
-The business major develops a solid foundation for areas of corporate law like bankruptcy, securities, contract, mergers, collections, business successions, and incorporation.
+The business major develops a solid foundation for areas of corporate law like bankruptcy, securities, contracts, mergers, collections, business successions, and incorporations.
 The research, writing, and presentation skills developed by business majors help corporate lawyers to carry out their work.

 Business majors with solid academic records and LSAT scores can gain acceptance at elite law schools.